 \subsection{Audio recordings and transcriptions}

-The audio corpus based on MINDS-14 \citet{gerz_multilingual_2021} is made up of 186 queries and 77 responses initially translated from French into English thanks to a team of linguistic experts from the Centre de Linguistique Appliquée de Dakar (CLAD).
-The dataset also includes a phonetic transcription of the text in Wolof in order to facilitate the correct pronunciation of the sentences by the different speakers.
-Additional intents have been added to the initial MINDS-14 dataset which are \textit{OPEN\_ACCOUNT} for information when opening a bank account, \textit{BUS\_RESERVATION} for reserving a transport bus, \textit{TECHNICAL\_VISIT} for reserving an appointment for a technical inspection of a vehicle. \textit{TRANSFER\_MONEY} for the intention to transfer money and \textit{AMOUNT} to specify the amount to transfer.
-See table \ref{table_audio_intent} for the complete list of intents of the audio dataset.
+The audio corpus based on MINDS-14 \citet{gerz-etal-2021-multilingual} consists of 186 queries and 77 responses, initially translated from French into English by a team of linguistic experts from the Centre de Linguistique Appliquée de Dakar (CLAD).
+The dataset also includes a phonetic transcription of the Wolof text to facilitate the correct pronunciation of sentences by different speakers.
+Additional intents was added to the initial MINDS-14 dataset, namely: \textit{OPEN\_ACCOUNT}, for information related to opening a bank account, \textit{BUS\_RESERVATION}, for booking a transport bus (see Appendix \ref{App:Transport}), \textit{TECHNICAL\_VISIT} for scheduling a vehicle inspection appointment. \textit{TRANSFER\_MONEY} for the intent to transfer money and \textit{AMOUNT} to specify the amount to be transferred.
+See table \ref{table_audio_intent} for the complete list of intents in the audio dataset.